bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 Introduction
 ------------
-IPFS is being designed primarily by a Stanford CS dude (`Juan Batiz-Benet`_), who made a company which sold to Yahoo as an `"acqui-hire"`_ last year.
-The protocol does not appear groundbreaking in itself, on the face of it it's a pretty simple idea.
+IPFS is being designed primarily by a Stanford CS dude (`Juan Batiz-Benet`_), who made a company which sold to Yahoo as an `“acqui-hire”`_ last year.
+The protocol does not appear groundbreaking in itself, on the face of it it’s a pretty simple idea.
 It describes something like a single, global Git repo that supports peer-to-peer protocols as well as SSH and HTTP.
 You can get the data you want by cloning the relevant part of the DAG through BitTorrent (like a